Laceweb - The Bougainville Survivors of Trauma Association Inc.

 POSSIBLE ACTION

-As a small micro-project, ideas are evolving for laceweb enablers to join with both the adults and children of Bougainville Families living in Far North Queensland (FN Qld) in Australia.
+As a small micro-project, ideas are evolving for Laceweb enablers to join with both the adults and children of Bougainville families living in Far North Queensland (FN Qld) in Australia.
 The gathering in a bush setting may be for the sharing of healing ways.
 Approximately 35 may be involved.
 Additionally, a small group of East Timorese from the Darwin region have expressed interest in linking with this gathering.
 As a possible second stage, some of this FN Qld group, perhaps with a few of the enablers, may be a resource that may be available to link with local Bougainville nurturers in Bougainville.
+(This gathering in FNQ happened and folk were supported towards increasing wellness.)

 These other healing gatherings may happen in safe places for a number of days.
 This may allow respectful exchanges of understandings about what may be possible, and what the challenges and dangers are.
 It may also allow the local nurturers to take back home a few additional healing ways - whatever appeals to them - from the diverse healing ways available.
 Refer Trauma Healing Workshop.